-The current version of WEM covers energy developments up to 2040 in 25 regions.
-For the Sustainable Development Scenario, key results are published until 2050.
+The current version of WEM covers energy developments up to 2050 in 26 regions.
 Depending on the specific module of the WEM, individual countries are also modelled: 12 in demand; 101 in oil and gas supply; and 19 in coal supply (see Annex 1).
-The Africa Special Focus carried out for WEO-2019 edition covered the individual modelling of 10 additional countries in sub-Saharan Africa (alongside South Africa, see New features section).
 The WEM is designed to analyse:

 - Global and regional energy prospects: These include trends in demand, supply availability and constraints, international trade and energy balances by sector and by fuel in the projection horizon. - Environmental impact of energy use: CO2 emissions from fuel combustion are derived from the projections of energy consumption.
-Greenhouse gases and local pollutants are also estimated linking WEM with other models. - Effects of policy actions and technological changes: Alternative scenarios analyse the impact of policy actions and technological developments on energy demand, supply, trade, investments and emissions. - Investment in the energy sector: The model evaluates investment requirements in the fuel supply chain needed to satisfy projected energy demand in the projection horizon.
+CO2 process emissions have been estimated based on the production of industrial materials while non-CO2 emissions originating from non-energy sectors rely on the scenarios from the IPCC 5th Assessment Report scenario database.
+Methane from oil and gas emissions are assessed through bottom-up estimates and direct emissions measurements (see Methane Tracker 2020).
+Local pollutants are also estimated linking WEM with the GAINS model of the International Institute for Applied Systems Analysis (IIASA). - Effects of COVID, policy actions and technological changes: Alternative scenarios analyse the impact of COVID and delayed recovery, strengthened policy actions and technological developments on energy demand, supply, trade, investments and emissions. - Investment in the energy sector: The model evaluates investment requirements in the fuel supply chain needed to satisfy projected energy demand in the projection horizon.
 It also evaluates demand-side investment requirements, including energy efficiency, electric vehicles and industrial carbon capture and storage. - Modern energy access prospects: These include trends in access to electricity and clean cooking facilities.
 It also evaluates additional energy demand, investments and CO2 emissions due to increased energy access.